Here are the key motivations for tiny living.

 It’s as though designers of small houses, cars, appliances, electronics, and other tiny things work harder to make the best use of every inch to achieve an attractive appearance and optimal functionality.

 This is the principal motivation for tiny living.
-The goal through this lifestyle is to create as much freedom in as many areas as possible.
+The goal of this lifestyle is to create as much freedom in as many areas as possible.

 When you’re living large, true freedom is more difficult to have on a consistent basis even if you have a lot of money.
 Having large amounts of money often leads to bigger houses, bigger obligations, bigger responsibilities, and less freedom.